-- 1. The Property Manager or their designee will evaluate the request once all proper verification has been obtained to determine if a transfer is approvable. - 2.
-If the interview/verification process reveals that there is a lease-related problem at the family's present site, and RRHA may refuse the transfer request based on the family's good standing, the transfer will not be approved. - All transfer requests must be forwarded to the appropriate department in a timely manner with the appropriate documentation attached.
+- 3. All transfer requests must be forwarded to the appropriate department in a timely manner with the appropriate documentation attached.
 This will assure proper placement on the transfer list. - 4.
-If proper documentation cannot be obtained within 30 business days of the original request, a new request must be submitted, which will be placed at the bottom of the Transfer Waiting List for the applicable transfer category. - 5.
-The approved transfer request form will be kept in a file.
+If proper documentation cannot be obtained within 30 business days of the original request, a new request must be submitted, which will be placed at the bottom of the Transfer Waiting List for the applicable transfer category. - The approved transfer request form will be kept in a file.
 The transfer list file should be arranged by transfer category, by rank order of date and time of the request, and by unit size and type requested.